Sketched and Truncated Polynomial Krylov Subspace Methods: Matrix Sylvester Equations

 This can thus be seen as a further contribution of this paper.

-Thanks to the truncated orthogonalization step, the whole basis is not required during the basis construction.
+Thanks to the truncated orthogonalization step, the whole basis is not required during the basis construction, { and it is thus not stored, with significant memory savings}.
 On the other hand, the full basis is needed to retrieve the final solution.
-We avoid storing the whole basis by employing a so-called two-pass strategy.
+We avoid { allocating} the whole basis by employing a so-called two-pass strategy.
 This is a common procedure which in our case consists in first running the sketched and truncated method without storing the basis.
 Then, once the prescribed level of accuracy is met, the solution is constructed by computing its low-rank factors during a second, cheaper truncated Arnoldi step; see, e.g., \cite{Kressner2008}.

 The truncated and sketched Krylov machinery has not been used so far in the solution of matrix equations, and as we will illustrate, its formulation and implementation require special attention to obtain an efficient and reliable method.